pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 The network implementation component also includes the connection prototyping code for each SDK.
 This feature helps speed up testing during development by displaying a UI that allows developers to easily create a multiplayer session as a host or server, connect as a client, and manage other basic multiplayer actions.

 {{% callout tip %}}
-Remember that you can list all components that have been added using the buttons on the `UxrNetworkManager`, keeping control over the automated process.
-By selecting None as networking system, it will remove all components.
+Remember that you can view all the components added by the system using the buttons on the `UxrNetworkManager`, allowing you to maintain full control over the automated process.
+If you select "None" as the networking system, all the added components will be automatically removed.
 {{% /callout %}}

 ## Inheriting from `UxrComponent`